 (Academic Integrity policies appear in the Graduate and Professional Bulletin, the Faculty and Administrative Professional Manual, and the Honor Code of the Professional Veterinary School and the School of Public Health as applicable.)

-Faculty/Instructors are expected to use reasonably practical means of preventing and detecting academic misconduct.
+Faculty/Instructors are expected to use reasonably practicable means of preventing and detecting academic misconduct.
 If a faculty member/instructor has evidence that a student has engaged in an act of academic misconduct in his or her course, prior to assigning any academic penalty, the faculty member/instructor shall notify the student of the concern and make an appointment with the student to discuss the concern.
 The student shall be given the opportunity to give his or her position on the matter.
 After being given the opportunity, if the student admits to engaging in academic misconduct, or if the faculty member/instructor judges that the preponderance of evidence supports the allegation of academic misconduct, the faculty member/instructor may then assign an academic penalty.
 Examples of academic penalties include assigning a reduced grade for the work, a failing grade in the course, removing the Repeat/Delete option for that course, or other lesser penalty as the faculty member/instructor deems appropriate.
 The faculty member/instructor shall notify the student in writing of the infraction and the academic penalty to be imposed.
 A copy of this notification shall be sent to Student Resolution Center.

 Faculty/instructors have a responsibility to report to Student Conduct Services at the Student Resolution Center all cases of academic misconduct in which a penalty is imposed.
 Incidents which the faculty member/instructor considers major infractions (such as those resulting in the reduction of a course grade or failure of a course) should be accompanied by a recommendation that a hearing be conducted to determine whether additional university disciplinary action should be taken.